wmakley/bg-tour-checker/README.md

 What's interesting is that this example would be trivial to implement using cron and a single python script on an instance or a laptop, but it requires a lot more wiring using AWS serverless technology.
 The advantage of this approach is easy deployments and scalability, as well as being a trivial example to learn how to build something more complex.

+## Unit Tests

+The example unit test seems silly - why would I write out all the CloudFormation template code that I expect the CDK to generate?
+That's just a unit test of the CDK, not my stack.
+Maybe I am missing something.

 ## Commands

  * `npm run build`   compile typescript to js